OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 ### Start your application in dev mode

-To start your application in dev mode, select the **Start** command for your application in the Liberty dashboard.
+To start your application in dev mode, select the **Start** command for your application in Liberty Tools.

 A new terminal tab opens to run the application in dev mode.